-EaRLS Action EaRLS Study Recommendations Response Action 3.1.6: Undertake detailed precinct planning for Kings Bay/ Croydon and Taverners Hill to improve urban design outcomes and resolve site- specific/feasibility constraints to support redevelopment for employment uses.
-Prior to any changes to planning controls, undertake coordinated and detailed precinct planning for Kings Bay/ Croydon to resolve site specific constraints which may limit uptake of higher floorspace controls.
-This may include: - Reviewing height and FSR controls, green edge setbacks and lot consolidation required for redevelopment - Engaging with landowners, Burwood Council and State agencies to arrange for side and rear access to reduce vehicle crossovers on Parramatta Road - Considering expansion of the E3 Productivity Support zone in consultation with affected landowners - Undertaking feasibility testing, to determine the viability of redevelopment for employment uses.
-Coordinated and detailed precinct planning for Kings Bay/ Croydon was undertaken as part of the urban design studies in Appendix 2 .
+EaRLS Action EaRLS Study Recommendations Response specific/feasibility constraints to support redevelopment for employment uses. may limit uptake of higher floorspace controls.
+This may include: Reviewing height and FSR controls, green edge setbacks and lot consolidation required for redevelopment Engaging with landowners, Burwood Council and State agencies to arrange for side and rear access to reduce vehicle crossovers on Parramatta Road Considering expansion of the E3 Productivity Support zone in consultation with affected landowners Undertaking feasibility testing, to determine the viability of redevelopment for employment uses.
 Two opportunity sites to the east of the Kings Bay/ Croydon frame area that are suitable to provide residential uses due to their strategic location in proximity to the future Five Dock Metro station which is within 800m walking catchment.
 The Planning Proposal subsequently includes provisions to retain the E3 zone and provide ground floor uses on these two sites, with residential flat buildings as an additional permitted use on the upper levels.
 Specific recommendations for the E3 Productivity Support lands were also investigated as part of the Economic Assessment (Appendix 4) undertaken by SGS Economics and Planning.
 EaRLS Study recommendations regarding engagement with adjacent councils and landowners will be undertaken as part of the statutory LEP consultation process.